lumagateinc/Resource-Scheduler/docs/README.md

 2. Under **Timezone**, select the desired time zone.
 3. Click **Save** to save your changes.

 **IMPORTANT!** If you change the Timezone setting after configuring schedules, it will change the time by which all schedules are evaluated!
-This should be clear from the time zone notices throughout the Resource Scheduler portal, but we wanted to mention it again here! :grin:
+This should be clear from the time zone notices throughout the Resource Scheduler portal, but we wanted to mention it again here!

 [back to ToC](#table-of-contents)